Agency 16: Accounting

 Offices

-The Accounting Agency’s executive presidency has its offices on building 16’s western side.
-On the eastern side, the trustee and the Regulatory Bureau’s operational presidencies that serve the Accounting Agency, as well as District 16, have their offices.
+The Accounting Agency’s presidency has permanent offices on building 16’s western side.
+On the eastern side, the trustee and the Regulatory Bureau presidencies that serve the Accounting Agency, as well as District 16, have their offices.

 Trustees and the regulatory operational presidencies alternate their offices.
 Trustees have the offices in building 16 on Tuesdays and Thursdays, while the operational presidencies use the offices on Mondays and Wednesdays, as shown in this timetable:

-The Data Bureau’s operational presidencies have offices on the first floor of every district building, with each of the 24 presidencies occupying offices in one building.
+The Data Bureau presidencies have offices on the first floor of every district building, with each of the 24 presidencies occupying offices in one building.
 This graphic shows district building 16’s first-floor layout, with offices for the executive presidency, trustees, and various operational presidencies indicated.

 Working hours and meetings